Environmentally Relevant Activities

 - Explosives production or storage—operating an explosives factory under the Explosives Act 1999.

-- Fertiliser manufacture—manufacturing agriculture fertiliser (other than the blending, formulation or mixing of fertiliser).
+- Fertiliser manufacturer—manufacturing agriculture fertiliser (other than the blending, formulation or mixing of fertiliser).

 - Foundry operations